Skip Navigation

 Eligibility

-All applicants, including political party nominees, must go through the appointment process.
-Arizona utilizes four types of poll workers, detailed below, for each precinct: one inspector, one marshal, two judges, and as many clerks of election as it deems necessary — collectively referred to as the “election board.” footnote1_05rrowc 1 Ariz.
-Rev. Stat. § 16–531(A); see also ARIZ.
-SEC’Y OF STATE’S OFF., 2019 ARIZONA ELECTIONS PROCEDURES MANUAL (hereinafter “AEPM”), 133 n.37, https://azsos.gov/sites/default/files/2019_ELECTIONS_PROCEDURES_MANUAL_APPROVED.pdf (last visited Sept.
-22, 2022).
-Polling places with less than 300 qualified electors require only one inspector and two judges.
 State law allows prospective poll workers to seek appointment in several ways, subject to the party representation requirements listed below.
-Judges may be nominated by the chair of a county’s political party at least 90 days before an election or appointed by the county’s board of supervisors if no nominations are submitted. footnote2_0hhyhkm 2 Ariz.
-Rev. Stat. § 16–531(A); AEPM, supra note 1, at 133.
-Whenever possible, the boards of supervisors should appoint inspectors who have had previous experience as an inspector, judge, marshal, or clerk of election. footnote3_k8yl3xh 3 Ariz.
+Judges (who oversee the voting process) may be nominated by the chair of a county’s political party at least 90 days before an election or appointed by the county’s board of supervisors if no nominations are submitted. footnote2_rkBMaWdR6YwZnOYgr5IuPQZSlNlIZXzChc5Cq4bdkOE_o55DVEzoryfW2 Ariz.
 Rev. Stat. § 16–531(A).
-See also AEPM, supra note 1, at 133.
-If no qualified person exists in a given precinct, the board may appoint an inspector from names designated by the county party chairperson. footnote4_pjlgnc7 4 Id.
-Boards also appoint marshals and clerks of elections. footnote5_cjbp2j3 5 Ariz.
+See also AEPM, supra note 1, at 131.
+Whenever possible, the boards of supervisors should appoint inspectors (chief polling place officials) who have had previous experience as an inspector, judge, marshal, or clerk of election. footnote3_NJ1vOqNbe5DYdQOtZ1UnfQIE1VW3X928qbKnVQqmrwc_iIwniOWXx36u3 Ariz.
 Rev. Stat. § 16–531(A).
-Each appointment method requires ultimate approval from a county’s board of supervisors. footnote6_rwmkdfg 6 Id.
+See also AEPM, supra note 1, at 132.
+If no qualified person exists in a given precinct, the board may appoint an inspector from names designated by the county party chairperson. footnote4_NJ1vOqNbe5DYdQOtZ1UnfQIE1VW3X928qbKnVQqmrwc_tWwEGX4EB4cA4 Ariz.
+Rev. Stat. § 16–531(A).
+See also AEPM, supra note 1, at 132.
+Boards also appoint marshals (who preserve order) and clerks (general assistants) of elections. footnote5_AmSMInpDvmWTMYTycveOhZ9zEzwBzNmB810VpGGMmnE_aiwty9t4nTOT5 Ariz.
+Rev. Stat. § 16–531(A).
+Each appointment method requires ultimate approval from a county’s board of supervisors. footnote6_62cH2WWlJYezt9874zJmHYaLFnXCtkq4ELfxvyKKQ_olZQWLi7InUo6 Id.

 Poll workers must meet certain eligibility requirements under Arizona law.
-Each county may develop its own poll worker application process, but all applicants, regardless of the county in which they reside, must be qualified voters of the precinct unless: (1) not enough poll workers meet this requirement or (2) the county utilizes vote centers — voting locations that any eligible voter in the county can visit on Election Day. footnote7_5oytdej 7 See Ariz.
-Sec’y of State’s Off., 2022 County Poll Worker Information, https://azsos.gov/elections/pollworker2022 (last visited Sept.
-23, 2022); Ariz.
-Rev. Stat. § 16–531(A).
-Poll workers need only be a registered voter of the state if working at a vote center that serves several precincts on Election Day.
-See, e.g., All About Vote Centers (2022), https://webcms.pima.gov/cms/One.aspx?portalId=169&pageId=844938.
-In both instances, being a qualified voter of the state suffices. footnote8_kpbn0sp 8 Ariz.
+Each county may develop its own poll worker application process, but all applicants, regardless of the county in which they reside, must be qualified voters of the precinct unless: (1) not enough poll workers meet this requirement or (2) the county utilizes vote centers — voting locations that any eligible voter in the county can visit on Election Day. footnote7_Zw4F2zYNzFk7J1WEoJPtZ47KFOva9GDtzC2IJewLaOY_fEC2EvSSRxd57 Ariz.
 Rev. Stat. § 16–531(A); 16–411(b)(4).
-See also, e.g., All About Vote Centers, supra note 7.
-Poll workers also cannot be a candidate (nor the spouse, child, or parent of a candidate) in the election. footnote9_42tupjy 9 See Ariz.
-Rev. Stat. §§ 16–531(A), (D); AEPM, supra note 1, at 132–39.
-If there are not enough poll workers who meet the residential requirement, qualified voters from the state as a whole will suffice.
-Further, the precinct committeeman or a candidate for that office may still be qualified to be a poll worker.
+See also AEPM, supra note 1, at 131.
+In both instances, being a qualified voter of the state suffices. footnote8_2h0i6EqGhpdJc4ia5VIytC0DKubUjbtwUtzhS-p1oM_hW0hyAsnvaww8 Ariz.
+Rev. Stat. § 16–531(A); 16–411(b)(4).
+Poll workers also cannot be a candidate (nor the spouse, child, or parent of a candidate) in the election. footnote9_cdGYoRn92RYsLW6Ht6i7jEmsecb9D7I3t-3ksKJHAY_iJNcVWqVNDxz9 See Ariz.
+Rev. Stat. §§ 16–531(A), (D); AEPM, supra note 1, at 130–37.
+The precinct committee member or a candidate for that office may still be qualified to be a poll worker.
 See Ariz.
 Rev. Stat. § 16–531(D).
-Students may serve as clerks if they are at least 16 years of age and, among other requirements, are supervised by a trained election officer. footnote10_z75jei7 10 Ariz.
+Students may serve as clerks if they are at least 16 years of age and, among other requirements, are supervised by a trained election officer. footnote10_76wnS9XktRMTx4L4PzMrf31bFoAI-qIJOJxjbxM3sjo_yCAIMarQpBee10 Ariz.
 Rev. Stat. § 16–531(F).
-With respect to inspectors in particular, any person appointed to the position should have previous experience as an inspector, judge, marshal, or clerk whenever possible. footnote11_rr5um95 11 Ariz.
+As noted above, any person appointed to the inspector position should have previous experience as an inspector, judge, marshal, or clerk whenever possible. footnote11_AmSMInpDvmWTMYTycveOhZ9zEzwBzNmB810VpGGMmnE_ejos5wpcbhii11 Ariz.
 Rev. Stat. § 16–531(A).

 Poll workers must be willing to follow applicable laws and procedures.
-Before opening the polls, Arizona law requires poll workers to “take an oath to faithfully perform the duties imposed on each member by law.” footnote16_k85r6eg 16 Ariz.
+Before opening the polls, Arizona law requires poll workers to “take an oath to faithfully perform the duties imposed on each member by law.” footnote16_alNwz8GUJ205gtuENN6RHWRmeeEUDovZy-AxnqqRPDE_aEBhu7NcbuhT16 Ariz.
 Rev. Stat. § 16–534(C).
-Poll workers specifically “swear (or affirm) that [they] will support the Constitution of the United States and the Constitution and laws of the State of Arizona” and faithfully and impartially perform their duties. footnote17_cdqu5ie 17 Ariz.
+Poll workers specifically “swear (or affirm) that [they] will support the Constitution of the United States and the Constitution and laws of the State of Arizona” and faithfully and impartially perform their duties. footnote17_kfD8leB4UjtmzrToM0AcZU1oSDXK8PiuhoBAJNc9vQ_nvYz11NrVyek17 Ariz.
 Rev. Stat. § 38–231.
 Pursuant to this oath, boards may refuse to appoint applicants who demonstrate an unwillingness to follow applicable laws and instructions.

 Chain of Command